Federal Skilled Trades Program

 Chefs

-The application process to apply for the Federal Skilled Trades program (FSTP) is as follows:
+How to apply for the Federal Skilled Trades Program?

-Step 1: Check if you qualify to apply for the FSTP program
+Step 1: Check your eligibility for the FSTP

 Step 3: Create your profile via the official online tool

-Step 4: Submit your Express Entry profile within 60 days of creating an account
+Step 4: Submit your Express Entry profile on the IRCC website

-The cost to apply for the Federal Skilled Trades Program (FSTP) is around CAD 1,525.
-The table below has complete information on the FSTP application fees.
+The processing cost to apply for the Federal Skilled Trade Program (FSTP) is around CAD 1,525.
+Here are the details of the complete information on the FSTP application fees:

 For primary applicant: